tinify/third-party-integrations/win-linux-pandacub.md

 url: "https://pandacub.app"
 ---

-A very easy to use desktop GUI for Tinypng where you can compress your images quickly and painlessly.
-It can process many images at the same time, keep or discard metadata and supports overwrite and scaling modes.
-It also keeps track of how many compressions you've done per month.
+A very easy to use desktop GUI for TinyPNG where you can compress your images quickly and painlessly using a pleasant interface.
+Drag as many images as you wish onto the app's window and you're done, is that simple.
+You can also keep or discard metadata, choose how you wish to overwrite or scale your images and keep track of how many compressions you've done per month.